sravanml/sql/README.md

 # SQL Crash Course package

-Run an SQL query for the "SQL Crash Course" using sqlcc.
+Run an SQL query for the "SQL Crash Course" using sql.

 ## Install